House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ease of Installation: Easy

 Cork tiles are somewhat rare, but they are available.
-They vary in price according to the thickness of the tile, and how porous they are.
-All cork is porous, however, so the tiles will need to be sealed on installation.
+They vary in price according to the thickness of the tile and how porous they are.
+All cork is porous, however, so the tiles will need to be sealed when installed.
 Even if you buy cork tiles that are already sealed, it will be necessary to reseal the flooring every five years or so.

-However, cork is soft underfoot so is suitable for most floors, and it retains warmth well so is especially well suited for those like to walk barefoot on the ground.
-Because heels can cause damage, especially to cheaper cork tiles, this surface may not be best in a hallway.
-Some cork tiles come with a floating floor style fixing system, which makes them very easy to install.
+However, cork is soft underfoot, so is suitable for most floors.
+It retains heat well and is well suited for those who like to walk barefoot on the ground.
+This surface may not be best in a hallway because heels can cause damage, especially to cheaper cork tiles.
+Some cork tiles come with a floating floor system, which makes them very easy to install.

 15. Vinyl